mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 I messed around with Salt for a few years until discovering [Ansible](https://github.com/ansible/ansible), which I felt like executed the same idea better.

-I do all of my development on [my homelab VM server](/building-a-vm-homelab/).
-I have a separate VM for each of my projects.
-And I manage each VM with Ansible.
+I do all of my development in VMs on [my homelab server](/building-a-vm-homelab/).
+I have a separate VM for each projects, and I manage them all with Ansible.

 ## The problems with Ansible

 Ansible's biggest problem is that it's painfully slow.
-To run the full Ansible configuration on a VM takes 10-15 minutes.
+It typically takes 10-15 minutes for Ansible to run against one of my VMs.

 Suppose I want to install a new apt package `foo`.
 Do I just run `sudo apt install --yes foo` and have the package in 5 seconds?
 Or do I pull up my Ansible role, edit the configuration to add a step to install `foo`, then run the playbook, then wait 15 minutes?
 Obviously, I end up doing more of the former, so my environments drift from the Ansible files that are supposed to represent them.

 The other issue is that Ansible's changes aren't backwards-compatible.
-So, if I want to update a playbook to take advantage of a new feature, I have to update _all_ of my playbooks to be compatible.
-But I never feel inspired to just rewrite and retest all of my playbooks, so I'm still on Ansible 2.9, which was released three years ago.
+So, if I update a playbook to take advantage of a new Ansible feature, I have to update _all_ of my playbooks to be compatible.
+But I never feel inspired to rewrite and retest all of my playbooks, so I get stuck on old versions.
+I'm still on Ansible 2.9, which was released three years ago.

 ## The appeal of Nix

 I'm seeing more and more people talk about Nix and NixOS.
 A lot of the developers I find interesting are talking about their experiments with Nix.

-The most impactful endorsement I've seen was from Mitchell Hashimoto, co-founder of Hashicorp, the company responsible for creating a lot of widely-used open-source infrastructure tools like Vagrant, Packer, Consul, and Terraform.
+The most impactful endorsement I've seen was from [Mitchell Hashimoto](https://mitchellh.com/), co-founder of Hashicorp, the company responsible for creating a lot of widely-used open-source infrastructure tools like Vagrant, Packer, Consul, and Terraform.
 He called Nix, "the #1 most positively impactful technology I've learned in recent years."

 {{<img src="hashimoto-tweet.png" has-border="true" alt="My Nix journey so far.
 I still stand by that its the #1 most positively impactful technology I've learned in recent years.">}}